Otoisong/Otoisong.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 ---

 ###### Important Note: Using pop() on a Set in Python

-In the real world - we would need to make a consideration around the pop() method when used on a Set as in some cases it can be a bit inconsistent.
+In practical applications, it's important to consider the behavior of the pop() method when used on a Set, as it can sometimes be inconsistent.

-The pop() method will usually extract the lowest element of a Set.
-Sets however are, by definition, unordered.
-The items are stored internally with some order, but this internal order is determined by the hash code of the key (which is what allows retrieval to be so fast).

-This hashing method means that we can't 100% rely on it successfully getting the lowest value.
-In very rare cases, the hash provides a value that is not the lowest.
+The pop() method typically extracts an arbitrary element from the Set.
+While it often retrieves the lowest element, Sets in Python are unordered.
+Internally, the items are stored based on their hash values, which allows for fast retrieval.
+This hashing mechanism means we can't fully rely on pop() returning the lowest value.
+In rare cases, the hash may cause a different element to be returned.

-Even though here, we're just coding up something fun - it is most definitely a useful thing to note when using Sets and pop() in Python in the future!
+Although in this case we’re working on a fun exercise, it's worth noting this potential inconsistency when using Sets and pop() in Python going forward.

-The simplest solution to force the minimum value to be used is to replace the line...
+To ensure we always get the minimum value, we can replace the line...

 ```ruby
 prime = number_range.pop()